eslint/eslint/docs/rules/no-unreachable-loop.md

+# no-unreachable-loop

-# Disallow loops with a body that allows only one iteration (no-unreachable-loop)
+Disallows loops with a body that allows only one iteration.

 A loop that can never reach the second iteration is a possible error in the code.